 Global Positioning System (GPS)

 The heart and soul of both the GPS vehicle tracking and GPS navigational industries.
-The most simplistic way to describe the Global Positioning System would be as an organized network of satellites orbiting the planet that were designed and are controlled by the U.S. Department of Defense.
+The most simplistic way to describe the Global Positioning System would be as an organised network of satellites orbiting the planet that were designed and are controlled by the U.S. Department of Defense.
+Car GPS Tracker.